-A professional futurist and experience designer, Dr Stuart Candy is an associate of the Strategic Innovation Lab, director of the OCAD U Situation Lab, and a tenure-track professor of design in the Strategic Foresight & Innovation and Digital Futures programs since 2013.
+A professional futurist and experience designer, Dr Stuart Candy is an associate of the Strategic Innovation Lab, director of the OCAD U Situation Lab, and was tenure-track professor of design in the Strategic Foresight & Innovation and Digital Futures programs 2013–16.

 Stuart's collaborative Experiential Futures practice brings possible scenarios to life through tangible artifacts and immersive situations.
 He has staged projects cutting across foresight, design, and transmedia storytelling, in settings including South by Southwest, the California Academy of Sciences, Burning Man, the streets of Honolulu's Chinatown, and online.

 Working across discipline and industry boundaries, Stuart is often sought out for involvement in unusual strategic initiatives.
 He helped to found the Festival of Transitional Architecture (FESTA) in post-earthquake Christchurch, directed the first "serious game" funded by the US federal CDC, and advised the Future We Want project for the United Nations Rio+20 Summit.
 Prior to joining OCAD U faculty, Stuart was the Foresight and Innovation Leader for the Australasia region of global design and engineering firm Arup, in which capacity he led a multidisciplinary review of the Singaporean government's national sustainability and liveability blueprint for 2030.
 He also devised and ran a process for the public to co-create a digital strategy for the City of Melbourne; the University of Oxford subsequently engaged him to run a similar process there.